DeepVigor+: Scalable and Accurate Semi-Analytical Fault Resilience Analysis for Deep Neural Network

+\item Obtaining Vulnerability Factor: exploits identified vulnerability values and error distribution to provide VF for the target neuron/channel. \end{enumerate}

-By obtaining the VF for the analyzed neurons and filters in a DNN, the VF for layers and the entire DNN can be derived.
+By obtaining the VF for the analyzed neurons and filters in a CNN, the VF for layers and the entire CNN can be derived.
 The details of each step are explained in the following.
-Noteworthy that each step presents a detailed description for analyzing a target neuron and then briefly links it to weights in filters.
+Note that each step presents a detailed description for analyzing a target neuron and then briefly links it to weights in filters.

-\textbf{Step 1 - Single Bitflip Analysis:} As mentioned above, single faults at the inputs of a neuron are considered.
-This step conducts bitflips in the input activations of the target neuron to construct Vulnerability Values Search Space (VVSS) and Error Distribution Map (EDM) for the target neuron.
-VVSS is a set of candidate values representing all possible $\delta$ in Eq. \eqref{eq:faulty-ofm}.
-In other words, VVSS represents output errors produced by single bitflips in any bit locations of the inputs of the target neuron.
-EDM represents the distribution of $\delta$ in Eq. \eqref{eq:faulty-ofm} throughout the approximated $\delta$ values with a power of two.
+\textbf{Step 1 - Single Bitflip Analysis:} This step conducts bitflips in the input activations of the target neuron to construct Vulnerability Values Search Space (VVSS) and Error Distribution Map (EDM) for it.
+VVSS is a set of approximated produced output errors, as in Eq. {\eqref{eq:faulty-ofm}}, by single bitflips in any bit locations of the target neuron's inputs.
+EDM represents the distribution ratio of those approximated output errors.

 Obtaining VVSS and EDM requires performing a single bitflip for each input and multiplying it by its corresponding weight as shown in Eq. \eqref{eq:faulty-mult-neuron}.
 Nonetheless, it is an exhaustive operation with high time complexity.
-This complexity can be remarkably reduced by leveraging Algorithm \ref{alg:error-analysis-neuron}.
-In this algorithm, for each bitflip, we obtain all possible $\delta$ produced at the output of the neuron for all inputs at once.
+This complexity can be significantly reduced by using Algorithm \ref{alg:error-analysis-neuron}.
+In this algorithm, for each bitflip, we obtain all possible exact $\delta$ values produced at the output of the neuron for all inputs at once.

-Since each input might be faulty separately, to produce all errors in a neural operation, we first flip the $i$th bit in all inputs (line 3) and then convert the binary representation to a value (line 4).
+The faults in the input activations are independent for each input data.
+Hence, to produce all errors in a neural operation, we first flip the $i$th bit in all inputs (line 3) and then convert the binary representation to a value (line 4).
 Then, the difference of the \textit{erroneous\_inputs} with the fault-free input is computed (line 5), which represents all possible errors at inputs ($\epsilon$ in Eq. \eqref{eq:faulty-mult-neuron}) for all inputs added by a single bitflip in either of them.
 Then, a point-wise multiplication between the \textit{erroneous\_inputs} and \textit{weights} results in producing all possible errors ($\delta$ in Eq. \eqref{eq:faulty-ofm}) at the output (line 6).